 Leader: We are now going to make the connection between what we have seen through the work of Episcopal Relief and Development, and our faith.

-Old Testament Study
+Pick one of the following to share:

-Moses the Shepherd Exodus 3:1-10
+Old Testament Study: Moses the Shepherd

-Younger children may read Exodus 3:1-2, 7 and 10 only.
-Older children also may read Exodus 2:15-25 for the story of how Moses became a shepherd.
+Read Exodus 3:1-10.
+Younger children might read Exodus 3:1-2, 7 and 10 only, with the help of an adult.
+Older children also might read Exodus 2:15-25 for the story of how Moses became a shepherd.

-- What did Moses do to support himself after he fled Egypt? - · What would he have to know to do this job? - · How was Moses later a shepherd of people? - How are we part of a "flock"?
+- What did Moses do to support himself after he fled Egypt? - What would he have to know to do this job? - How was Moses later a shepherd of people? - How are we part of a "flock"?
 Who are our "shepherds"?

-New Testament Study
+New Testament Study: Finding Lost Sheep

-Finding Lost Sheep Luke 15:4-6
+Read Luke 15:4-6